deviceinsight/ux4iot-docs/implementing-your-custom-security-backend/admin-rest-api.md

 Your custom identifier for users to pass along as meta-information.
 If you pass along this identifier, you can remove all sessions with the same user id, e.g. if a user logs out.
 {% endapi-method-parameter %}

-{% api-method-parameter name="Authorization" type="string" required=true %}
+{% api-method-parameter name="Shared-Access-Key" type="string" required=true %}
-The basic authentication credentials
+The Shared Access Key used for authentication
 {% endapi-method-parameter %}
 {% endapi-method-headers %}